Cycling in Yorkshire

 Stage 14 starts near the coal-mining museum.

-The riders leave Saint-Etienne heading west on the D3 to Roche-la-Molière.
-They then pass the Cité de Beaulieu, which was a mining village, built from 1901 onwards specifically to house Polish miners.
+The départ réel is just after Roche-la-Molière.
+The riders pass close to the Cité de Beaulieu, which was a mining village, built from 1901 onwards specifically to house Polish miners.

 The race passes through Firminy, another coal-mining and industrial town, then continues south, leaving the Loire département and entering the Haute Loire.

-The race reaches Yssingeaux and crosses the N88, following the minor D7 Route de Veyrines through villages including Sarlis and Vaunac.
-Further on the D7 is called the Route de Rosières; eventually the race reaches Rosières.
+Leaving Yssingeaux, Stage 14 crosses the N88, following the minor D7 route de Veyrines through hamlets including Sarlis and Vaunac.
+Further on the D7 is called the route de Rosières, which unsurprisingly leads to Rosières.

 Le Puy-en-Velay is the Préfecture of the Haute-Loire département.